 Collections - Household HAZARDOUS Waste

-**The City of Kerrville’s annual Household Hazardous Waste Collection was held Saturday, September 19, 2020 at the Hill Country Youth Event Center; from 8:00 a.m. until 12:00 p.m.
+**The City of Kerrville’s annual Household Hazardous Waste Collection will be held Saturday, October 23, 2021 at the Hill Country Youth Event Center; from 8:00 a.m. until 12:00 p.m.
+This event is open to Kerr County residents.

 Some leftover or used household products contain chemicals that can present safety concerns if not managed properly.
 These products are often called household hazardous waste (HHW) and can include items such as: